Study Abroad Without Being Rich

 As a financial aid recipient, it’s vital that you give yourself sufficient time to develop two plans: First, you’ll need an academic plan that includes international coursework integral to your academic program and an enrollment time frame that will allow you to finish your degree within your school’s standards for satisfactory academic progress.
 Then you need to work out a financial plan that will assure sufficient funds to finance the endeavor.
 The plan should be affordable and provide the best possible value.

 An experienced study abroad adviser can review your academic record and goals and then make recommendations regarding the most appropriate programs to consider.
 It’s up to you to learn about these alternatives and determine the best match for you.
-Many of the schools and programs abroad also have web sites to help you with your investigation.
-Here are some questions to ask yourself:
+Many of the schools and programs abroad also have websites to help you with your investigation.

 • How are classes taught in that country?
 Are the classes themselves different in content or organizational structure from what you’re used to in the U.S.?
 Do these differences influence your decision to go there?
 Are any courses of particular interest or better fits with your current academic program than others?
 How final are your first selections and what are your course alternatives when you arrive on site?